cybertechy/Collabrain/backend/Readme.md

 - Request Type: `GET`

-- Request Params:
+- Request Query:
     - `token` - JWT token for authentication

-- Request ID
+- Request Params:
     - `mediaID` - ID of the media in the storage bucket

 - Response: